tmfg/digitraffic/pages/meriliikenne-en.md

 #### Vessel message formats

-*NOTE:* the timestamp in the metadata message is in milliseconds while in the location message it is in seconds.
+***NOTE:*** the timestamp in the metadata message is in milliseconds while in the location message it is in seconds.

+See also AIS data field descriptions in Swagger: https://meri.digitraffic.fi/swagger/#/AIS%20V1

 #### Vessel metadata -message